 One of the key chapters in the Business Studies syllabus is the Formation of a Company which refers to the process of registering an organization as a limited company, thus making it a definite legal entity.
-Business Studies teaches us not only about the core of setting up a business but also the social responsibilities of business and business ethics.
+Business Studies teach us not only about the core of setting up a business but also the social responsibilities of business and business ethics.
 It teaches us the various kinds of business ethics and the concept of corporate governance as a whole.
 This blog summarises this important chapter and provides you with insightful study notes to help you ace your Class 11 Formation of a Company, Business Studies exam!

 This Blog Includes:

-- Formation of a Company
+- Steps in Formation of a Company

 - Functions of a Promoter